jmann277/blog/docs/source/random/code_faster.rst

 ~~~~~~~~~~~~~~

 #. bat
    - love it so much
+#. broot
+   - wasn't a big fan, prefer fzf. didn't configure it that much though.

 Snippet Stuff
 ~~~~~~~~~~~~~